malva-ot/nomo/nomo-intro.md

 The key-value pairs in a primitive Nomo map structure are by definition unordered, and two maps are compared to each other by matching the respective keys through the same exact simple glyph-sequence comparison.
 The ambiguity in forcing an unordered map into a single ordered string encoding does not exist in the identifier itself.

-Note there are no `:` ,`[`, `,`, or `=` glyphs at all in the identifier itself.
+Note there are no `:` ,`[`, `,`, or `=` glyphs at all in the identifier itself in this example.
 As with key-value ordering, those are artifacts of the serialization process which is specific to the common schema.

 ## Appendix 1: Examples

-To the point, here are several examples of [qualified resource names](./nomo-id-primitives.md#9-qualified-resource-name) rendered in the [common schema](./nomo-common-schema.md).
+To the point, here are several examples of [qualified resource names](./nomo-id-structures.md#10-qualified-resource-name) rendered in the [common schema](./nomo-common-schema.md).
 These have not been published by the organizations cited, but are instead included as examples of how QRNs could be used in context.

-### X1.1 Computing and digital record-keeping
+### X1.1 Computing and digital recordkeeping

 The immediate use cases for Nomo include computing and digital record keeping.
 The following examples illustrate possible uses of QRNs in this domain, while also illustrating the general purpose and semantic intent of the parts of a QRN.